old-raspberryeuphoria/test-madkudu/README.md

 - A fixed side column of the left of the screen for navigation

-This column should provide the following buttons:
+This column should provide the following links:
-- Overview (jump to start of the page)
+- Overview
-- Data (jump to anchor #data)
+- Graphics

-- Export (see "Export functionnality")
+The "Graphics" link should render a sub-list of links for every graphic available.
+For this POC, only one will be provided ("Horns by continents")

-- A main column to display content
+- A main column to display the current page

-- At the start of the main column, an overview section to show all antelopes in a table.
+- On the page "Overview", there should be a section dedicated to show all antelopes in a table.
 This section should have a heading title with the text "Overview".
-The table should have a first row with the following columns :
+The table should have a first row with the following headings, one for each properties except picture:

 - Name
 - Continent